NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

        awk -F "\t" '{ if ($5>0.5) {print $3}}' train.en-es.bifixer.dedup.score > train.cleaned.en
        awk -F "\t" '{ if ($5>0.5) {print $4}}' train.en-es.bifixer.dedup.score > train.cleaned.es

 #.
-Punctuation Normalization - Punctuation, especially things like quotes can be written in different ways.
+Punctuation Normalization - punctuation, especially things like quotes can be written in different ways.
+It's often useful to
-   It's often useful to normalize the way they appear in text.
+   normalize the way they appear in text.
 We use the moses punctuation normalizer on all languages except Chinese.

    .. code ::